Learn More

 Even after helping you find a job, The Personnel Group can provide additional support to ensure that you thrive in the next stage of your life.

-Who’s Eligible for SLES Support?
+Who’s Eligible for Youth Employment Assistance Support?

 If, however, you do not meet some of the requirements mentioned above, don’t feel discouraged.
 You’re still welcome to get in touch with The Personnel Group.
 We’re more than happy to discuss with you our other employment support programs for NDIS participants and people with a disability, injury, or mental health condition.